stephenjjbrown/string-similarity-js/README.md

 import {getStringSimilarity} from "string-similarity";

 // Rearranged words
-getStringSimilarity("Lorem ipsum", "Ipsum lorem") // Returns a score of 0.9
+getStringSimilarity("Lorem ipsum", "Ipsum lorem")
+// Returns a score of 0.9

 // Typos
-getStringSimilarity("The quick brown fox jumps over the lazy dog", "The quck brwn fox jumps over the lazy dog") // Returns ~0.92
+getStringSimilarity("The quick brown fox jumps over the lazy dog", "The quck brown fx jumps over the lazy dog")
+// 0.92

+// Even more different
+getStringSimilarity("The quick brown fox jumps over the lazy dog", "The quack brain fax jomps odor the lady frog")
+// 0.65

+// Completely different strings getStringSimilarity("The quick brown fox jumps over the lazy dog", "Lorem ipsum")
+// 0.07

+// Tiny strings are less effective with default settings getStringSimilarity("DMV", "DNV")
+// Returns 0, because technically there are no bigrams in common between the two

+// Passing in a substring length of 1 may improve accuracy on tiny strings getStringSimilarity("DMV", "DNV", 1)
+// Returns 0.67, the percentage of letters in common between the two
 ```

 ## License